Exact sparse reconstruction form Vandermonde matrices: Preliminaries

 and we can get that

 It is easy to get that

 Therefore, $f(p)$ is nondecreasing in $p \in (0,1]$, and we can get $f(p)\geq f(1)=\frac{\sqrt{2}}{2}$.

-The proof is completed. \end{proof} As an important matrix used in the practical application, there are a lot of properties of a Vandermonde matrix, and the following lemma presents an important property which is widely used in this paper. \begin{lemma}{\rm (pp. 535.
-Theorem A.25 \cite{foucart2013mathematical})} If $\lambda_1>\lambda_2>...\lambda_n>0$, then the Vandermonde matrix $A(m,n,\lambda)$ is totally positive, i.e, for any sets $I, J\subset\{1,2,3,...,n\}$ of equal size,
+The proof is completed. \end{proof} As an important matrix used in the practical application, there are a lot of properties of Vandermonde matrices, and the following lemma presents an important property which is widely used in this paper. \begin{lemma}{\rm (Theorem A.25 in \cite{foucart2013mathematical})} If $\lambda_1>\lambda_2>...\lambda_n>0$, then the Vandermonde matrix $A(m,n,\lambda)$ is totally positive, i.e, for any sets $I, J\subset\{1,2,3,...,n\}$ of equal size,

 where $A(m,n,\lambda)_{I,J}$ is the submatrix of $A(m,n,\lambda)$ with rows and columns indexed by $I$ and $J$. \end{lemma} \begin{corollary} If $|\lambda_i|\neq |\lambda_j|$ as long as $i\neq j$ and $|\lambda_i|\neq 0$ $(i,j\in\{1,2,3,...,n\})$, the submatrix $A(m,n,\lambda)_{I,J}$ is an an invertible matrix for any sets $I, J\subset\{1,2,3,...,n\}$ of equal size. \end{corollary}